-- 153. Historic flooding events have affected all of the inhabited islands in recent years, with certain areas known to be at greater risk than others.
-Within these areas, the LFRMS and SMP advocate a range of approaches, including taking no active intervention (NAI), holding the line (HTL), and managed realignment (MR).
-Areas known to be at a higher risk from coastal flooding and erosion are below the 5-metre contour (5 metres above Ordnance Datum, Newlyn), and are identified on the Policies Map of this Local Plan.
-Development proposals in these areas should be avoided where possible, or subject to a Flood Risk Assessment (FRA) as required by Policy SS7, to ensure that vulnerable uses are protected and risks mitigated. - 154.
-The submission of a site-specific FRA will be required, to ensure that development proposals that have to take place in areas at risk of flooding are resilient to those risks.
-A FRA must demonstrate a knowledge of the flood risks and ensure that the physical damage of flooding on homes and businesses is both minimised and recovered quickly (i.e. the time it takes to make the property usable/habitable again, with more advice provided by the Flood Repairable House guidance).
-Further policy and guidance on undertaking a Flood Risk Assessment can be found on the Environment Agency website and National Planning Practice Guidance on Flood Risk and Coastal Change. - 155.
-As of 2019, a £1.4 million Sea Defence Works and Dune Management Project is being prepared by the Council, with funding from with ERDF and the Environment Agency.
+- 154. The submission of a site-specific FRA will be required, to ensure that development proposals that have to take place in areas at risk of flooding are resilient to those risks.
+A FRA must demonstrate a knowledge of the flood risks and ensure that the physical damage of flooding on homes and businesses is both minimised and recovered quickly (i.e. the time it takes to make the property usable/habitable again, with more advice provided by the Flood Repairable House guidance32).
+Further policy and guidance on undertaking a Flood Risk Assessment can be found on the Environment Agency website and National Planning Practice Guidance on Flood Risk and Coastal Change.33 - 155.
+As of 2019, a £1.4 million Sea Defence Works and Dune Management Project is being prepared by the Council, with funding from the ERDF34 and the Environment Agency.
 This project is anticipated to take place during the plan period. - 156.
 Where appropriate, development proposals need to consider adequate and appropriate drainage systems to direct flood waters without putting other areas at risk, as well as the use of permeable surfaces.
 This requirement could include the identification of appropriate sites for containing those flood waters during storms, prior to their release at times of low tide or when the storm event abates.
-Sustainable Drainage Systems (SuDS) will have an important role in the management of
+Sustainable Drainage Systems (SuDS35) will have an important role in the management of rainfall and surface water, particularly in low-lying or flood-prone areas, as well as helping to improve water quality. - 157.
+During the plan period, the following areas are likely to be subject to flood and coastal risk-management works.

-&lt;sup>33 CE27 Flood Repairable: Planning to Recover Quickly and make your home flood repairable
+32 CE27 Flood Repairable: Planning to Recover Quickly and make your home flood repairable

-&lt;sup>34 CE28 Flood Risk Assessment for Planning
+33 CE28 Flood Risk Assessment for Planning

-&lt;sup>35 European Regional Development Fund.
+34 European Regional Development Fund.

-&lt;sup>36 Sustainable urban drainage systems (SUDS) can be used in all types of development to provide a natural approach to managing drainage in order to prevent water pollution and flooding, and they can create or enhance green spaces and habitat for wildlife.
+35 Sustainable urban drainage systems (SUDS) can be used in all types of development to provide a natural approach to managing drainage in order to prevent water pollution and flooding, and they can create or enhance green spaces and habitat for wildlife.